DevilKo0l/azure-templates-collection/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This repository is a collection of ARM templates used for deploying resources.
+This repository is a collection of ARM templates used for deploying custom resources and architecture design by me.

 <!-- GETTING STARTED -->
 ## Getting Started